peterjobes/jekyll-now/_posts/2019-09-19-window-to-the-sky.md

 >The grand plan of spending a summer running up any and every mountain I could find hasn't happened.

 I ran a little 5k on arrival to loosen my legs off and ended up running up part of the Ben Nevis ultra route.
-It's pretty clear why they call this the technical race in the series, the Scottish vertigo.
-Running down hill is almost as hard as running up it – stones, tree roots, and brutal gradients.
+It's pretty clear why they call this the most technical race in the series, the Scottish vertigo.
+Running down hill is almost as hard as running up it here – a mess of stones, tree roots, and brutal gradients.

 I know this is going to be tough.
 The definition of [Type 2 fun](https://www.rei.com/blog/climb/fun-scale).
 It's going to hurt physically and test me mentally.
 But that's part of the fun, isn't it?
 Paul of Tarsus wrote that suffering produces perseverance, perseverance produces character, and character produces hope.
 Assuming he was correct, by the time I stagger into the after party on Saturday night, I'll be positively radiating hope.